EbenezerNwolisa100/giftcardApp/WALLET_SYSTEM_README.md

 ## API Integration

-### Paystack Integration
+### Flutterwave Integration
-To integrate real Paystack payments:
+To integrate real Flutterwave payments:

-1. Add Paystack SDK to your project
+1. Add Flutterwave SDK to your project
 2. Replace the simulated payment in `FundWallet.js`
 3. Handle webhook notifications for payment confirmation
 4. Update transaction status based on payment result